gvwilson/sensibleadventures/coriandel/coriandel.md

 had never managed to find any.
 As I poured Sehdie some lassi, I made a note to myself to pay even closer attention.

-Bluesday afternoon, four days after my visit, Nednan brought me the word I had been waiting for.
+Bluesday afternoon, four days after my visit, Rojyar brought me the word I had been waiting for.
 He tapped the wall outside my room gently.
 "Honored mistress?"